eltus/eltus-website/README.md

 ```
 Copy this command and paste it to command propmt, or terminal, and click enter.

 Waring!: Please use this command on command prompt on a folder, or else the repository clone will be on the current user folder, on your users folder, or the system32 folder.
-Because that is the default folder when you open command prompt normally or as an administrator, so if you wanted to clone this repository, then open command prompt (A.K.A.
+Because that is the default folder when you open command prompt normally or as an administrator.
+So if you wanted to clone this repository, then open command prompt (A.K.A.
 CMD) on a folder, and here's how to open command prompt (A.K.A.
 CMD) on a folder.

 **1.** Open the folder you wan't to clone the repository.